diarmuidoconnor/wad2/topic01-js/topic.md

-# Javascript (Review).
+# Javascript Fundamentals.

-Review the syntax and semantics of the Javascript language, including changes introduced in ES6.
+Review the syntax and semantics of the Javascript language, including some of the changes introduced in ES6+.